 The statute of limitations in Fort Lauderdale for a personal injury lawsuit, which you may file after being injured in a Fort Lauderdale motorcycle wreck, is two years, according to Florida Statutes § 95.11(3)(a).
 If you are filing a wrongful death suit, the limit is two years from the time of passing, according to Florida Statutes § 95.11(4)(d).
-The statute of limitations for personal injury cases also states that there is a limit on the amount of time after an accident you can wait before starting your claim.
 It is important that you are timely, or you could end up not being able to seek compensation at all.

 Motorcycle Riding and Safety Tips